 Sallow Tallett, AKA Sophie T. Mishap, lives in Texas again.
 So far so good.
 Her stories are short, her poems are shorter, and that’s how it’s going to stay.

-Smokey Farris lives in Austin, TX where he owns and operates, The Screen Prince, a screen printing company.
+Smokey Farris lives in Walla Walla, WA and operates Farris Engraving.
 One of the original founders of Business Deal Entertainment he’s written and recorded more songs, chants, poems and mantras than a double-headed siren.
-He is currently singing for Count Dracula’s Weed Smuggling Jam Engine because he owns way too many cars.
+His last project had him singing for Count Dracula’s Weed Smuggling Jam Engine because he owns way too many cars.

 Ron Scott lives in Austin, TX and says, ‘I never tried trying to learn how to blast words from my eyes, and now really am into all the stuff in the back of my mind I stashed away for the time when dirt and sidewalk and silence and rhythym and laughter would stir not me not the outside but would just sit there, waiting for the end-of-days-within to break thru, for all that is repressed to speak, to converse with the strands of Is-ness in these moments.
 This be that time.